Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Coordinated Deployment of Resilience Stages

-Although higher cooperation levels can effectively counteract link blockages, they require added coordination, overhead, and operational costs.
-Message forwarding over backhaul introduces delays and potential signal distortion, while the complexity is further increased by computational demands from resource optimization.
-A detailed cost assessment of the three proposed transmission schemes lies beyond this work's scope, as comparing hardware, software, power, and backhaul costs varies by system, resource availability, and requirements.
+Each resilience stage introduces a different level of complexity and coordination overhead, which must be balanced against its performance benefits.
+While higher cooperation levels more effectively counteract link blockages, they also require additional signaling, computational, and fronthaul costs.
+A detailed cost assessment of the three proposed transmission schemes lies beyond this work's scope, as comparing hardware, software, power, and fronthaul costs varies by system, resource availability, and requirements.
 Instead, we analyze conceptual trends of operational costs to provide qualitative insights into resilience versus cost tradeoffs.
-More precisely, we consider three cost factors: \begin{itemize} \item $\rho_\mathrm{MC}$: average usage of multi-connectivity per user, indicating the time slots where a HC message from a user must be requested from another AP. \item $\rho_{\mathrm{coop},j}$: backhaul use of AP $j$ due to cooperative signal exchange. \item $\rho_\mathrm{opt}$: frequency of power re-optimization, defined as the ratio of algorithm runs to the total number of time slots. \end{itemize}
+More precisely, we consider three cost factors: \begin{itemize} \item $\rho_\mathrm{MC} \in [0,1]$ indicates the average usage of multi-connectivity per user.
+It is defined as the fraction of time slots, where a {HC} message from a user must be requested from another {AP}. \item $\rho_{\mathrm{coop},j} \in [0,1]$ represents the fronthaul use of {AP} $j$ due to cooperative signal exchange.
+It is defined as the fraction of time slots, where {AP} $j$ forwards its received signal via the fronthaul link. \item $\rho_\mathrm{opt} \in [0,1]$ denotes the frequency of power re-optimization, defined as the ratio of algorithm runs to the total number of time slots. \end{itemize}

 Table \ref{tab:complexity} summarizes the differences between the three schemes in terms of cost factors $\rho$.
-In Stage 1, only minimal overhead arises from exploiting multi-connectivity when necessary, whereas Stage 2 introduces backhaul traffic due to (one-sided) cooperative signal exchange.
-Stage 3 incurs the most overhead, with continuous backhaul signal forwarding and occasional resource allocation adjustments based on changing channel conditions.
+In Stage 1, only minimal overhead arises from exploiting multi-connectivity when necessary, whereas Stage 2 introduces fronthaul traffic due to (one-sided) cooperative signal exchange.
+Stage 3 incurs the most overhead, with continuous fronthaul signal forwarding and occasional resource allocation adjustments based on changing channel conditions.

 As a consequence of the increasing operational costs associated with more sophisticated and effective cooperation strategies, an event-based deployment emerges as a solution to balance costs and resilience.
 This approach activates complex mitigation techniques only when necessary to address severe performance declines, while simpler methods are preferred to overcome short outages and ensure critical service stability.
+The event-driven algorithm for dynamic activation/deactivation of the stages is presented next.